NathanMcMillan54/FOMOSv2-CL/README.md

 so it will hopefully be supported longer.
 Eventually parts of the Linux kernel will have to be replaced with Rust so they can work together easier.

+## Setup
+``Documentation/Setup/`` talks about user and developer for FOMOSv2-CL.
+In that directory, it'll talk about how to compile FOMOS and it on a device or run it in qemu.

 ### TODO
 - [ ] Get Linux to run a simple Rust file (important)
 - [ ] Rewrite printk function in Rust (important)